mhitza/file-enumerators/README.md

 # File Enumerators

-File streaming library (via generators), for line by line readers and CSV parsing (XML may come at some point too).
+File streaming library (via generators), for line by line readers and CSV parsing (other specializations may come up at some point).

 ## Install